istio/istio.io/content/docs/examples/tutorial/single/index.md

 {{< boilerplate work-in-progress >}}

 This module covers the different aspects involved in developing a single service on a local machine.
-We will not ask you to write code, your task will be to build, run and test an already implemented service, `ratings`.
+You don't need to write code though.
+Instead, you build, run, and test an existing service:
+`ratings`.
 The goal is to show that you can implement, build, run and test a service on your local machine, before deploying it to a development, testing or production environment.